This article was updated on 03/06/19. Happy Ash Wednesday!

 When considering the interior of your home, there are many areas in which you can save money by rolling your sleeves up and getting down to a spot of DIY.

-First, lets look the living room or sitting room.
+First, lets look the living room, family room, or sitting room.
 As the room in which youre likely to spend a great deal of your leisure time, as well as time entertaining guests, its important that you feel at ease with the look and feel of it.

 A simple and effective tip for tackling your living room is to pay attention to the central or focal point of the room, which is usually the coffee table.